slub/labe/ARCHITECTURE.md

 * we need *little preprocessing*, we mostly turn CSV or SOLR JSON into sqlite databases
-* we still can *be fast* through caching, which can be done forehandedly ("cache warming") or as data is actually requests
+* we still can *be fast* through caching, which can be done forehandedly ("cache warming") or as data is actually requested

-The server delivers JSON responses, which can be included in catalog frontends.
+The server delivers JSON responses, which can be processed in catalog frontends.

 ```json
 $ curl -sL "http://localhost:8000/doi/10.1016/s0273-1177(97)00070-7" | jq .